Commitment to Student Wellbeing

 The College places great value on developing leadership qualities.
 Beyond peer-support, leaders in each House are given opportunities and training to organise events, interact with broad age groups, and embrace the spirit of a servant leader.
 These activities give our student leaders the skills to lead our boys with confidence and kindness.

-Counselling Services at Edmund Rice College
+Counselling & Psychology Services at Edmund Rice College

-What Our Counsellors Do
+What Our Psychologists Do

 Child Safe Information